Sravasti Abbey Friends Education (SAFE) on-line distance learning program

 Read what others have said:

-We currently run nine courses, with more to come.
-You enroll starting with Course IA and complete each course before enrolling in the next one in sequence.
+We currently run ten courses, with more to come.
+You enroll starting with Course 1A and complete each course before enrolling in the next one in sequence.

 Course Descriptions I through IX

 Courses IA & IB

 Introducing the Buddha’s Teachings and the Foundation for Buddhist Practice